 MUOS will reach full operational capability in 2015.
 The constellation is supported by a worldwide network of ground stations, which includes a site in Australia.

-Lockheed Martin is under contract to deliver four MUOS satellites plus an on-orbit spare and the associated ground system to the U.S. Navy.
-Lockheed Martin Space Systems in Sunnyvale is the MUOS prime contractor and system integrator.
-The Navy's Program Executive Office for Space Systems, Chantilly, Va., and its Communications Satellite Program Office, San Diego, Calif., are responsible for the MUOS program.
+Lockheed Martin Space Systems, Sunnyvale, California, is the MUOS prime contractor and system integrator.
+The U.S. Navy's Program Executive Office for Space Systems and its Communications Satellite Program Office, San Diego, California, are responsible for the MUOS program.

 The first Mobile User Objective System (MUOS) satellite is encapsulated in an Atlas V rocket’s payload fairing in preparation for launch.